Behind the scenes of wawa biik – a yarn with Sharna

 Tell us about how wawa biik was started

 Back in 2018/19, TLaWC was receiving lots of enquiries from people and organisations interested in cultural awareness training.
 At the same time there was a greater interest in and development of, First Nations tourism across Australia.
 After some careful analysis TLaWC decided that tourism would be a good next step in their journey to celebrate culture and build advocacy and networks that would support Taungurung aspirations.
 Thanks to a grant from DJSIR, TLaWC was able to purchase a tour bus and undertake all the necessary processes to get wawa biik off the ground.
-For Taungurung People, spending time on Country, immersing in cultural practices and sharing stories, is healing.
-So wawa biik was built with a strong purpose for community wellbeing and advocacy, but it is also a more meaningful way for for visitors to learn about culture too, so it's a win-win.
+For Taungurung People, spending time on Country, immersing in cultural practices and sharing cultural stories, is healing.
+So wawa biik was built with a strong purpose for community wellbeing and agency, but it is also a more meaningful way for visitors to learn about culture too, so it's a win-win.

 wawa biik is tourism but it's not tourism, can you explain?